| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday August 9, 2010

 requiring meat packers to report to the U.S. Department of Agriculture the

+prices they pay producers for animals.
 Senators passed by voice vote S. 3656, sponsored by Senate Agriculture Committee Chairwoman Blanche Lincoln, D-Ark., and Ranking Member Saxby Chambliss, R-Ga., to reauthorize for five years the Livestock Mandatory Reporting Act, which is set to expire Sept.
 30. The reauthorizing bill, which would extend the law to Sept.
 30, 2015, also adds to the reporting law provisions requiring weekly reporting of pork exports - by price and volume - and of wholesale pork cuts.
 The National Cattlemen's Beef Association applauds the efforts of the Senate Ag Committee Leadership to get this measure through their committee and now through the full Senate.
 Bruce Hafenfeld of California is the Chairman of the NCBA's Policy Division and says "As a producer of food and fiber for a growing global population, I appreciate Senator Lincoln's efforts to help continue the availability of timely and accurate information for U.S. cattle producers.
 By reauthorizing the Mandatory Price Reporting, cattle producers will continue to have access to daily price and volume information on purchases of cattle and boxed beef sales as well as export and import data.
 This effort to enhance transparency in the marketplace is a definite win for every aspect of the industry."
 Click here for more on the reauthorization efforts in Congress for Mandatory Price Reporting. | |

-As we get ready for the 2010 National FFA Convention- Oklahoma Outqualifies All Other States ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ In a couple of
+| As we get ready for the 2010 National FFA Convention- Oklahoma Outqualifies All Other States ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~In a couple of

 key areas, the Oklahoma FFA Association has bested every other state in